Next post : Fear of failure might be at the root of your procrastination: How to overcome Atychiphobia chevron-right

 It can help to break up large projects into smaller, more manageable components.
 Try to keep your goals realistic and frequently reassess them and the strategies needed to accomplish your work.

-Find meaning
+Find meaning in work

 It’s also important to find meaning in the work you’re doing and to think of productive reasons to keep working on tasks that are difficult or boring.
 If there are tasks you prefer not to do, try to tackle them first.
 Otherwise, those tasks will continue to be put off until you’re facing a deadline that can lead to anxiety and shabby work.